Orange-OpenSource/a11y-guidelines/src/en/planning/legal-framework-in-france.md

 In addition, the competent authority may impose a daily penalty in addition to the compliance injunction, set at a maximum of €3,000 per day of delay, up to a cumulative ceiling of €300,000.

-## Directive (UE) 2016/2012 – Web Accessibility Directive

-- This directive is transposed by law no. 2018-771 of 5 September 2018, supplemented by decree no. 2019-768 and the ministerial order of 20 September 2019 on the general accessibility improvement reference framework.
-- In France, the law lays down obligations not only for the public sector, but also for all private companies with a 250+ million euros turnover.

-### Scope: a limited number of services

-- Websites, extranet, intranet, business applications.
-- Mobile applications.
-- Software packages.

-**Obligations for businesses:**
-- Publication of a multi-year accessibility plan covering a maximum of 3 years, with an action plan for the current year ([for example, Orange's multi-year plan](https://gallery.orange.com/element?id=410806)).
-- Training for all digital stakeholders (such as decision-makers, buyers, product managers, designers, developers and communicators).
-- Publication of an accessibility declaration for each website or mobile application, with a "non-compliant", "partially compliant" or "fully compliant" statement on the home page.
-- Compliance of digital services concerned.

-**Obligations for each digital service:**
-- Accessibility statement specifying level of compliance, non-conformities, tools used for testing, a means for users to report problems.
-- Compliance with the _référentiel général d'amélioration de l'accessibilité_ (RGAA).

-The international dimension of the Orange Group, present in 26 countries, justifies considering the Web Content Accessibility Guidelines (WCAG) technical reference in its latest available version 2.2.
-However, the Orange Group provides a table of correspondences between the criteria of these 2 standards, which is available in French via the following link ([Correspondence between RGAA and WCAG](https://a11y-guidelines.orange.com/fr/cadrage/correspondance-rgaa-wcag/)).

-### Surveillance and Sanctions

-**Surveillance authority:**

-- Autorité de Régulation de la Communication Audiovisuelle et Numérique (ARCOM).

-**Sanctions:**

-- The penalty is €50,000 per service and can be renewed 6 months after the initial finding.